RasaHQ/carbon-bot/data/nlu.md

 - I don't want to buy offsets.
 I don't think climate change is a big problem
 - No, I heard it is all a hoax
 - is climate change even real?
+- Oh sure, I'd just love to waste my hard-earned money giving it to the biggest fraud of modern times, endorsed by a socialist UN that seeks a new world order run by religious fanatics - where do I sign? 😂😂😂😂👊

 ## intent:faq/layover
 - what if I have a layover